Jarred Kelenic Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 12th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Pirates pitching staff ranks 11th in the league.

-- The Pirates' 3.79 team ERA ranks eighth across all MLB pitching staffs.
+- The Pirates have the eighth-ranked team ERA among all league pitching staffs (3.83).

-- Pirates pitchers combine to give up 45 home runs (0.9 per game), the second-fewest in baseball.
+- Pirates pitchers combine to surrender 47 home runs (0.9 per game), the second-fewest in the league.

-- Keller makes the start for the Pirates, his 11th of the season.
-He is 5-1 with a 2.44 ERA and 77 strikeouts in 62 2/3 innings pitched.
+- The Pirates are sending Contreras (3-4) to the mound for his 10th start of the season.
+He is 3-4 with a 4.50 ERA and 35 strikeouts through 50 2/3 innings pitched.

-- The righty's most recent appearance was on Saturday against the Arizona Diamondbacks, when he tossed six innings, surrendering two earned runs while allowing three hits.
+- In his most recent time out on Sunday, the righty went five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.